-Proper Medicaid planning must be done lawfully and with consideration for both federal and state-specific Medicaid rules.
-So, while federal guidelines may say one thing, it is very important to know what your state has put in place in reference to those federal Medicaid rules.
+Proper Medicaid planning must be done lawfully and with consideration for both federal and state-specific Medicaid rules and laws.
+So, while federal guidelines may say one rule applies, it is very important to know what your state's rule have to say with reference to those federal Medicaid rules.

 Not all assets count when determining eligibility for Medicaid benefits.
 Many assets are considered non-countable for the purpose of determining Medicaid eligibility, including:

 - Household goods and furnishings;

 - One car per family;

 - Prepaid funeral and burial policies; and

 There are also other types of assets that may be considered non-countable.
 However, these determinations will need to be made on a case-by-case basis and in accordance with the Medicaid rules for the state in which you reside.